jsorb84/alpha_vantage_graphql/README.md

 ## Setup

+## Now with `Dockerfile`!

+> For a quick and simple setup, just spin up the Docket image!
+Your instance will be available at http://localhost/graphql - Make sure to provide your API Key as `AV_KEY` environment variable

 1. Install Requirements /w `pipenv` or `requirements.txt`
 2. Create / Edit `.env` file and add your AlphaVantage API Key as an environment variable with the key `AV_KEY`
 3. Start the `uvicorn` server with `uvicorn app:app --reload`